-Whether you are a seasoned cat owner or a novice starting a new adventure, we are here to help you care for your cat.
+Whether you are a seasoned cat owner or a novice starting a new adventure, Animal Health Services is here to help you care for your cat.

 -Roberta & John Phin

 A Message from Our Director, Dr. Ashmore

 Food, water, toys, litter box and kitty tower…check!
 You’re now ready to give your new feline friend a great home and lots of love.
 Is there anything you have forgotten?
 What about a trip to the vet?
 That’s right, whether you have rescued an adult cat that is up to date on all of their vaccines or just gave a little kitten a new home, the next step in having a healthy pet is a trip to the vet.

 Whether your cat is young or old, lives indoors or visits the outdoors, he needs regular veterinary care.
 Thorough physical exams may reveal disease that is difficult for an untrained person to notice.
 Plus, cats are great at hiding their ailments, and many times we find that disease has progressed significantly by the time a cat is brought to Animal Health Services.
 It is always better for us to find disease early than to try playing catch up once it has a firm hold on a cat’s body.
 Some common problems I see on routine exams are dental disease, enlarged thyroid glands, muscle loss, back pain and heart murmurs.

 Our cats are way too important to be kept from the professional care and attention they deserve.
 Visit our Cat Care Clinic at Animal Health Services and see how cat lovers practice veterinary medicine.

 At Animal Health Services of Cave Creek’s Cat Care Clinic, we celebrate and encourage great cat health, which includes prioritizing preventative healthcare.
 Routine exams and, when necessary, routine diagnostics, help us look for the most common diseases that affect our feline furry friends.